-Participants will engage in interactive sessions that connect contemporary arts research and trends to targeted arts initiatives at multiple levels within schools, districts, and beyond.
-Field experience opportunities will include visits to content sessions throughout the Academy to observe from the perspective of an arts leader.
-Webinars with state and national leaders will be part of the curriculum.
-The ALAA track is specifically designed to connect teachers, principals, supervisors, district personnel, and others who are interested in being arts education leaders.
+Participants will engage in practical and thought-provoking sessions that connect contemporary arts research and trends to targeted arts initiatives at multiple levels within schools, districts, and beyond.
+Content will be explored through field experiences that include visits to content sessions throughout the Academy to observe from the perspective of an arts leader.
+Numerous interactive discussions and webinars with state and national leaders are also part of the innovative curriculum.

 Seminars and Webinars

 All participants will engage in special seminars and interactive webinars throughout the week.

 In this session, participants will be challenged to think about the best ways to leverage their existing and potential professional networks to bring about positive results for arts education.
 Participants will engage in thoughtful and strategic organizational planning discussions.
 The presenter will give an overview of the work she does with the Country Music Association (CMA), as well as the current work that CMA is doing to impact music and arts education around the country.

 Building Creative Leadership Teams